-5.3 METADATA SCORING UEM FILES
+8.3 METADATA SCORING UEM FILES

 An MDE scoring UEM file is provided with the reference transcripts that defines the scoreable regions of the audio file.
 In addition to the boundaries specified by the system input UEM, the MDE scoring UEM excludes extended regions of non-transcribed speech.
+For the RT-06S evaluation, the scoring UEM will be the system input UEM.

-6 CORPORA RESOURCES
+9 CORPORA RESOURCES

-6.1 TRAINING DATA
+9.1 TRAINING DATA

-While any publicly available data can be used for training, NIST has worked with the LDC, CMU and ICSI to put together meeting domain training and development resources for the evaluation.
-This data25 consists of:
+While any publicly available data can be used for training, NIST has worked with the community to put together meeting domain training and development resources for the evaluation.
+See Appendix D for details.